erichoang/erichoang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hoang H. Nguyen has joined the L3S Research Center of Leibniz University Hannover as a researcher and PhD candidate since February 2020.
-He was a visiting student and then a research associate in the School of Computing and Information Systems, Singapore Management University, from 2016 to 2018.
+He was a visiting student and then a research associate at the School of Computing and Information Systems, Singapore Management University, from 2016 to 2018.
 In 2017, he received
 <!-- his Bachelor of Science degree in Electronics and Telecommunications from Ho Chi Minh City University of Science (HCMUS), Vietnam, in 2013, and  -->
 his Master of Engineering degree in Computer Science from Ho Chi Minh City University of Technology (HCMUT), Vietnam.